 Monetary stability

-In 2003, India introduced the Fiscal Responsibility and Budget Management Act, which mandated a phased reduction in the fiscal deficit to 2.5% of GDP as well as the elimination of the revenue deficit.
-The law generally increased fiscal transparency and responsibility by mandating that the government regularly issue reports to be discussed in parliament.
-Indian governments are, in principle, committed to fiscal consolidation and the fiscal deficit has decreased over the past decade.
-However, it has exceeded budget estimates in recent years, implying a deterioration of the situation.
-For the fiscal year 2020/21, the government revised its deficit estimate to 3.8% of GDP, up from 3.3% in the year 2019/20.
-Yet, the actual outturn was much higher, at 4.6% of GDP.
+In 2003, India introduced the Fiscal Responsibility and Budget Management (FRBM) Act, mandating a phased reduction of the fiscal deficit to 2.5% of GDP and the elimination of the revenue deficit.
+The law generally increased fiscal transparency and responsibility by requiring the government to issue regular reports for parliamentary discussion.
+In principle, the executive is committed to fiscal consolidation, and the fiscal deficit has declined over the past decade.
+However, in response to the economic crisis unleashed by the COVID-19 pandemic, the government revised its fiscal consolidation targets.

 Fiscal stability